-The Cedar Park Campus Fund reflects costs associated with the old Cedar Ridge Middle School, previously owned by the Oregon Trail School District.
+The Aquatic/Recreation Center located on the Sandy Community Campus, is the site of the old Cedar Ridge Middle School, previously owned by the Oregon Trail School District.
 The City purchased the property from the District in March 2017 for \$3 million.
 Urban renewal funds were used to purchase the property.
 The Olin Bignal Aquatic Center began renovations in March 2018, and the pool opened under City management on July 7, 2018.
 The pool closed on May 31, 2019, and ultimately demolished in Spring 2024.
 This Fund also accounts for the utility and building maintenance expenses related to the other buildings on the property.